rescript-lang/bucklescript.github.io/docs/interop-overview.md

 ## Implementation

-The above section might sound a bit buzzword-y; here's is how we've designed BuckleScript's interop, from the lowest part of the stack to the highest.
+The above section might sound a bit buzzword-y; here is how we've designed BuckleScript's interop, from the lowest part of the stack to the highest.

 ### Variables